 In March 2017, the Company purchased Imperial USA Corp. which owns the Imperial project located in California.
 In settlement of the purchase price, the Company paid US\$150,000.
 The Company issued a 1% net smelter return royalty ("NSR") on the property in connection with this acquisition.
-The remaining payments under the agreement comprise US\$1,000,000 payable upon the announcement of a revised Preliminary Economic Assessment ("PEA") or similar report and US\$1,000,000 payable 30 days after the date that gold is poured from ore mined from the related properties.
-In April 2020, the Company announced the PEA results which triggered the obligation of US\$1,000,000 (\$1,412,700), which was paid in July 2020.
-The vendor has the option to receive shares in the Company in settlement of the remaining payment of US\$1,000,000 up to achieving a maximum 4.9% ownership interest in the Company, above which level further share consideration is at the option of the Company.
+The remaining payments under the agreement comprised US\$1,000,000 payable upon the announcement of a revised Preliminary Economic Assessment ("PEA") or similar report (milestone achieved and payment made during the year ended December 31, 2020) and US\$1,000,000 payable 30 days after the date that gold is poured from ore mined from the related properties.
+The vendor has the option to receive shares in the Company in settlement of this remaining payment of US\$1,000,000 up to achieving a maximum 4.9% ownership interest in the Company, above which level further share consideration is at the option of the Company.